How VR is Making Interior Design More Interactive

 1. Immersive Client Experience

-It eliminates the common disconnect between expectations and reality.
-Clients no longer need to guess how a tile will look under warm lighting or how spacious the wardrobe area will feel.
-They can experience it firsthand.
+It eliminates the typical gap between expectations and reality.
+No longer do clients have to think about how a tile would look under warm lighting or how large the bedroom closet area will be.
+They can see it themselves.

 2. Better Communication and Feedback

-With VR, designers can communicate visually and effectively.
-Clients can point out what they like or dislike by literally “walking” through the space.
-Want to shift a wall, change a color palette, or swap a couch?
-VR makes this feedback instant, helping avoid rework and saving valuable time.
+VR enables designers to communicate visually and vividly.
+Clients can show what they like or dislike by literally “walking” through the space.
+Do you want to move a wall; change a color scheme; or exchange one kind of couch for another?
+With VR feedback is immediate, thus avoiding wasted effort and saving time that can never be recovered.

 3. Faster Decision Making